MatteoWebDesigner/Absence-manager-app/activity_2/README.md

 ### Access Node Server from outside
 Configure window firewall.
 Add a port 1337.
 If you want view the web app on another device use the IPv4 is using the machine is running the node server and add the port Address
-You can get the IPv4 on Windows using on your cmd
+You can get the IPv4 on Windows typing on your cmd
 	> ipconfig

 e.g.: 192.186.2.90:1337